-I Got it, female students?
+Got it, female students?
 In other words, white people cannot make accusations against males, according to the somewhat off kilter far leftist ideology on display in the Tay Anderson saga.
 Also, if you are a female student, and you befriend GiGi Gordon, according to the woman who interrupted children speaking on Thursday, you are the problem.
 And therein lies the actual problem…adults preemptively shaming kids for even associating with a student who is advocating for Anderson’s alleged victims.

-Cedillo and Anderson’s close friend Hashim Coates used the week after the protest to criticize victims, children, and call Gordon a “racist white girl.”
+Cedillo and Anderson’s close friend Hashim Coates used the week after the protest to .”

 Cedillo took her fight a step further with her Tuesday article and attempted to discredit any allegations against Anderson.
 The claims laid out in Cedillo’s article have several factual errors.